Cartier and Weil Divisors on Varieties with Quotient Singularities: Cartier and Weil Divisors on -Manifolds: -Divisors

-Note that $f$ does not necessarily defines an analytic function on $U$.
-This reflects the fact that, although $V$ is given by just one equation, $[V]\in \WeDiv(U)$ is not principal, see Example~\ref{ex_non-cartier_weil_divisor}.
+Since $f$ does not induce an analytic function on $U$, although $V$ is given by just one equation, it is not necessarily principal as an element in $\WeDiv(U)$, see Example~\ref{ex_non-cartier_weil_divisor}.
 Now the main idea is to change $f$ by another holomorphic function $F$ such that $V=\{F=0\}$ but now with $F \in \Gamma(U,\cO_{U})$.

 Let us consider $F = \prod_{\sigma \in G} f^{\sigma}$ where $f^{\sigma}(\mathbf{x}) = f(\sigma \cdot \mathbf{x})$; clearly it verifies the previous conditions.
 Then $\{(U,F)\}$ is a principal Cartier divisor and its associated Weil divisor is